target/f5-bigip-cookbook/README.md

 * test-kitchen does not support multiple VMs natively
 * test-kitchen does not support multiple converges
 * test-kitchen creates/destroys the environment every run making testing take longer
-  - Testing for this cookbook can be done with Vagrant's 'provision' which leaves the VMs up and running.  test-kitchen was taking about 5min per test run whereas Vagrant takes 45 seconds per test run.
+  - Testing for this cookbook can be done with Vagrant's 'provision' which leaves the VMs up and running.  test-kitchen was taking about 5 minutes per test run whereas Vagrant takes 45 seconds per test run.

 ### Using Vagrant with lab F5 hardware